wixplosives/stylable.io/docs/references/extend-stylesheet.md

 > **Note**
 >`-st-extends` can be applied only to [class selectors](./class-selectors.md) and [root](./root.md).

-In this example, the stylesheet is extending the `toggle-button.css` stylesheet.
+In this example, the stylesheet is extending the `toggle-button.st.css` stylesheet.
 The `checkBtn` class has a `label`, which is a custom pseudo-element, and has a custom pseudo-class, `toggled`.

 ```css
 /* page.st.css */